Generic name: succimer (SUCK sih mer)

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the lead is completely cleared from your body.

-While using succimer, you may need frequent blood tests.
-Your blood work will help your doctor determine how long to treat you with succimer.
-Your kidney function may also need to be checked.
+You may need medical tests to help your doctor determine how long to treat you with succimer.

 Call your doctor if your symptoms do not improve, or if they get worse while using succimer.

 Succimer can lower blood cells that help your body fight infections.
-This can make it easier for you to get sick from being around others who are ill.
+This can make it easier for you to get sick.
 Your blood cells may need to be tested often.

 Store at room temperature away from moisture and heat.